JonthMM/Bachelor-thesis/README.md

 <!-- LINKS -->
 ## Links

-More data available here, including the shapefile and their attribute tables as XSLX files, the manually verified XSLX file https://uni-muenster.sciebo.de/s/Gy1fD6fWTfTYStg
+More data available here, including the shapefile and their attribute tables as XSLX files, the manually verified XSLX file.
+https://uni-muenster.sciebo.de/s/Gy1fD6fWTfTYStg

-This readme template is based on the BLANK_README.md example of the following project: https://github.com/othneildrew/Best-README-Template/tree/main
+This readme template is based on the BLANK_README.md example of the following project:
+https://github.com/othneildrew/Best-README-Template/tree/main

 <p align="right">(<a href="#readme-top">back to top</a>)</p>